irrevocablesake/irrevocablesake/README.md

 The following list is an overiew of my projects, each item has a **link** to the repository.
 Each repo contains a **README.md** file describing the feature set of the respective project with visuals.
 So, don't forget to scroll down and walk yourself through the project.

-**Note:** Some README.md files have a lot of images, so the immages might keep lazy loading!
+**Note:** Some README.md files have a lot of images, so the images might keep lazy loading!

 ## Quasar